From the dean

-We enroll an average of 900 students and are located on the MCV Campus in downtown Richmond, Virginia.
+Ranked one of the nation's top nursing graduate schools by U.S. News and World Report, VCU School of Nursing enrolls an average of 900 students and is located on the MCV Campus in downtown Richmond, Virginia.
 Our comprehensive health sciences environment includes a partnership with VCU Medical Center, a Level I trauma center with Magnet status.

 Faculty members include both expert nurses who maintain their clinical practices and nurse scientists renowned for cutting-edge research designed to advance nursing knowledge.
 Their work has consistently ranked the VCU School of Nursing in the top tier of National Institutes of Health-funded nursing schools.